DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 in the world can see them’ online.
 A youth worker in a Barkly community said that ‘nobody has privacy settings and nobody wants them’, even though she’d tried to persuade people of the value of using them on Facebook.
-She described how: ‘Someone might post on Facebook at three in the morning saying: “I’m going to have a sniff now” or a drink, and everyone in the community will read it.’
-A woman at Ali Curung told us that she changed her sim card in her phone regularly so she would not have to receive and read text messages intended for others.
+She described how ‘Someone might post on Facebook at three in the morning saying, “I’m going to have a sniff now” or a drink, and everyone in the community will read it.’
+A woman at Ali Curung told us that she changed her SIM card in her phone regularly so she would not have to receive and read text messages intended for others.
 This was because of the high prevalence of phone sharing.